Incapacity Benefit is being replaced with Employment and Support Allowance (ESA).

 If your reassessment shows you’re capable of working, your Incapacity Benefit will stop.
 Jobcentre Plus will discuss what happens next, including claiming Jobseeker’s Allowance.

-If your reassessment shows you can’t work, you’ll be transferred automatically onto ESA.
+If your reassessment shows you cannot work, you’ll be transferred automatically onto ESA.

 Working and Incapacity Benefit

-Your Incapacity Benefit isn’t usually affected if you:
+Your Incapacity Benefit is not usually affected if you:

 - do volunteer work